Houston Child Support Lawyers

 Houston Child Support Basics

-Each child’s biological parents have a legal obligation to financially support the child.
+Each child’s biological parents are legally obligated to support the child financially.
 That obligation lasts until the child reaches “the age of majority” (depending on state law, 18 or 21), marries, joins the military, or becomes self-supporting.
 When parents live together, the level of financial support provided is generally not questioned.

 Each state has adopted a set of guidelines for determining child support.
 Family courts use the guidelines to establish the amount of support.
-Some states allow courts to make adjustments to the amounts the state guidelines indicate.
+Some states allow courts to adjust the amounts the state guidelines indicate.
 Most courts, however, tend to closely follow the amounts the guidelines establish unless something in the case indicates the need for a change.

 Child Support Lawyers in Houston